 This programme has been specifically designed for professionals wishing to expand their knowledge and understanding of EU procurement law and regulation, while also placing that system within its wider international context.
 It is particularly suitable for lawyers in private practice or in the public sector, in house legal advisers and officials dealing with practice or policy in the procurement field as well as procurement specialists who wish to add further legal expertise to their practical experience.

 Is this the right course for you?
-Find out on the 2017 prospectus.
+Find out on the programme prospectus.

 The distance learning Postgraduate Diploma in Public Procurement Regulation in the EU and in its Global Context consists of three modules containing twelve units.
-It will commence on 1st October 2018 and will extend over eight months leading to an examination in May 2019.
-The first unit will be sent out on 1st October 2018 and subsequent units will then be issued every two weeks until April 2019 with a four-week break over Christmas.
+It will commence around September 2021 and will extend over eight months leading to an examination in May 2021.
+The first unit will be sent out around September 2020 and subsequent units will then be issued every two weeks until April 2021 with a four-week break over Christmas.
 Questions will be set at the end of each unit and model answers to these will be sent with the unit that follows.
 In addition three compulsory assignments will be set during the programme which will count towards the final mark.

 See this year's units.